 Student Veterans of America and Raytheon have partnered to provide three (3) $10,000 STEM scholarships to student veterans pursuing engineering degrees or a degree in a closely related field.
 These student veterans have the potential to fill a critical skills gap plaguing the nation and usher in a new generation of technological advancements.
-This partnership will support the professionals that are well equipped to answer the challenges of tomorrow.

 All successful candidates must:

 - Be entering their sophomore, junior or senior year of undergraduate study, or be enrolled in a graduate program for the 2015-2016 academic year

 - Be attending full-time at an accredited four-year university in the United States

 - Be pursuing an engineering degree or a degree in a closely related field, as listed below

 - Demonstrate a commitment to and passion for their chosen field of study

 - Demonstrate leadership and engagement in their community

 - Be a current student veteran, as proven by a DD 214 and transcript